This information was last updated on August 15, 2018. See #18.

 Click Account Settings | Account Information.
 Under Contact Information | My Personal Story, state who you are and where your project surname lineage was from.
 If you are not the tester, state how you are related to the tester.

 If you are supervising the test for someone else, enter the tester's name.
 Under Middle Name, enter C/O Your Name.
 Example: John C/O Jane Smith Driscoll.

-By default, FTDNA sets your Project Administrator access settings to PROJECT access.
+By default, FTDNA sets your Project Administrator access settings to MINIMAL access.
 This gives the project administrators NO access.
-We cannot access your kit to see your matches and their haplogroups, or read your family tree, or any other helpful information you might have written.
+Administrators cannot access your kit to see your matches and their haplogroups, or read your family tree, or any other helpful information you might have written.

-Kits with PROJECT access will NOT be assigned a cluster on the Y DNA results page and remain UNGROUPED.
-In other words, the project administrator won't touch your results.
-So if you want your results properly assigned a category, please provide the administrators at minimum LIMITED access:
+Kits with MINIMAL access will NOT be assigned a cluster on the Y DNA results page and remain UNCLUSTERED.
+In other words, the project administrator won't touch your results - and will remove your kit from the project during the end-of-year project housecleaning if you have not granted access within a reasonable time.
+So if you want to be in the project and your results properly assigned a category, please provide the administrators LIMITED or better access:

-1. From the upper right of the display in your account, by your name, click My Profile.
+1. From the upper right of the display in your account, by your name, click Account Settings.

 2. Click Project Preferences.